 Last maintained/cut/marked: late 2019

-Thornton Peak is a prominent mountain that rises above the Daintree Rainforest to a height of 1,374 m.
-The mountain is located about 80 kilometres northwest of Cairns within the catchment of the Daintree River.
-It is Queensland's fourth highest peak after Mount Bartle Frere at 1,622 m, Mount Bellenden Ker at 1,593 m and Mount Superbus at 1,375 m and is the highest peak in the Daintree.
+Thornton Peak is a prominent mountain that rises 1,374 metres above sea level and is the highest peak in the Daintree poking out above the Daintree Rainforest.
+Thornton Peak is located about 80 kilometres northwest of Cairns and it's watersheds provide a portion of catchment to the Daintree River.
+It is Queensland's fourth highest peak after Mount Bartle Frere at 1,622 metres, Mount Bellenden Ker at 1,593 metres, and Mount Superbus at 1,375 metres.
 The indigenous Eastern Kuku Yalanji people's name for Thornton Peak is Wundu, and it has spiritual significance for them.

 As part of the Wet Tropics World Heritage Area, Thornton Peak is one of those elusive mountains that often hides high among the high cloud's and only on a remarkably clear day does the summit unveil itself to the world.
 Lush, lowland rainforest fingers its way into meandering mangrove estuaries and idyllic beaches merge with the Coral Sea.
 It is a place where the wet tropical rainforests meet the fringing coral reefs.
 This 160 million year old rainforest is the oldest in the world!